 Her eyes widened.
 “Yes.
 From Yunan.”
 A look of surprise stretched across her face.
 So did a glint of happiness.
 She doesn’t mind the question at all.
 In a bustling city, she’s lonely.
 Which was how I felt when I moved back here.

 Sometimes we ask the question because we see a bit of ourselves in the person we’re chatting with; we see the same values and want to connect.
 Or maybe we really are that eager to learn about another race.
 We might travel to a foreign town or country; locals here might have barely heard of our culture and are eager to know more and be culturally aware of what offends us and what doesn’t.

-She paused.
 “No. Where are you really from?”